Guide

 Who: A human operator

 A CAPTCHA exists precisely to distinguish humans from software, and Delaware's public name-reservation portal states that using automated tools may result in suspension of access.
-The correct agent behavior is to stop, surface the challenge to a human, and resume afterward — not to defeat the control.
+The correct agent behavior is to stop, surface the challenge to a human, and resume afterward, not to defeat the control.

 Why the line sits where it does

 Notice what is not on the human-only list: filing itself.
-A properly executed document can be submitted through authorized channels — the boundary is the execution and authorization behind it, not the upload.
+A properly executed document can be submitted through authorized channels.
+The boundary is the execution and authorization behind it, not the upload.
 That nuance is why “an AI can't incorporate a company” is wrong as a blanket claim, and “an AI can incorporate a company by itself” is wrong too.

 How Corply splits the work

-Do it from Claude Code
+Do it from your agent

 FAQ

-Can an AI legally incorporate a company?
+- Can an AI legally incorporate a company?

-It can run almost the entire workflow — preparing documents, prefilling government forms, validating data, routing signatures, tracking deadlines, and keeping records.
+- It can run almost the entire workflow: preparing documents, prefilling government forms, validating data, routing signatures, tracking deadlines, and keeping records.
 What it cannot do is perform the legally binding acts inside that workflow: executing documents, certifying filings under penalty of perjury, making the 83(b) decision, authorizing payments, or passing identity checks.
 Those belong to the founders, officers, and taxpayers involved.

-Can an AI agent sign documents on my behalf?
+- Can an AI agent sign documents on my behalf?

-Is using AI to prepare incorporation documents unauthorized practice of law?
+- Is using AI to prepare incorporation documents unauthorized practice of law?

-General education and self-service document preparation are widely available without a law license — that's the category Corply operates in.
+- General education and self-service document preparation are widely available without a law license.
+That's the category Corply operates in.
 The unauthorized-practice line is individualized legal judgment: advice about what you specifically should do.
 Anything that crosses into that territory gets routed to a licensed attorney, not answered by software.

-Why can't the agent just solve the CAPTCHA or click through the Delaware portal?
+- Why can't the agent just solve the CAPTCHA or click through the Delaware portal?

-Because the portal's terms prohibit it.
+- Because the portal's terms prohibit it.
 Delaware's name-reservation portal warns that automated tools may result in suspension of access, and a CAPTCHA is by definition a request for a human.
 An agent that respects those controls stops and asks a person; one that defeats them is a liability.

-So what does the human actually have to do?
+- So what does the human actually have to do?